Fun Things To Do In San Francisco

 Catch the Railway (in the middle of the Embarcadero) back to Aquatic Park

-More fun things to do in San Francisco and unique things to do in San Francisco
+More fun things to do in San Francisco:

 If you are interested in taking a bike ride, you can rent bikes back near Aquatic Park at San Francisco Bicycle Rentals.
 Take off in the opposite direction through Fort Mason.
 Then ride on through the Marina Green and stay along the Bay.
 When you see the yacht club, take a right to ride out on the peninsula to see the Wave Organ (another one of the unusual things to do in San Francisco.)
 Get back on the path and you can ride along the water, all the way to the base of the Magnificent Golden Gate Bridge.
 Most of this is on a designated biking and walking path.
 At the end of the road, check out Fort Point, built in 1853 as part of San Francisco’s defense system.
 Now head back the way you came with a stop at the Warming Hut for a hot drink.